 Ladies and gentlemen, your contenders

-If you haven’t checked out the Coinmarketcap rankings for a while, it’s worth looking at which chains are dominating the top 20: Solana, Cardano, Polkadot, Avalanche, Terra, Algorand.
+If you haven’t checked out the rankings for a while, it’s worth looking at which chains are dominating the top 20: Solana, Cardano, Polkadot, Avalanche, Terra, Algorand.
 All Layer 1 chains, all direct competitors to Ethereum, all faster and easier to use.

 To be sure, Ethereum’s market cap is still far bigger than all of them put together, but it shows a very concrete realisation by the broader market that something is amiss with the status quo.